 From childhood allowances to grown-up paychecks, your girls will encounter money everywhere they go.
 That’s why in Girl Scouts, we aim to teach girls the value of money early-on, so they know how to handle their finances in the future.
 And with the start of the Girl Scout Cookie season, there’s no time like the present to teach your girls about money!
-By participating in Product Sales, girls learn a variety of priceless money management skills, from counting money and making change to creating budgets and tracking funds.
+By participating in Product Programs, girls learn a variety of priceless money management skills, from counting money and making change to creating budgets and tracking funds.

 Pin this post for later!